NOTE: This program fluctuates depending on budget constraints. Please check www.socalwatersmart.com for current availability.

 Along with use restrictions, some water districts and municipalities offer rebate programs to provide an incentive for customers to limit water usage by switching to high-efficiency, water smart appliances or irrigation systems.
 One rebate program being offered by many municipalities in Southern California can help with your long-desired outdoor home improvement project: The Turf Removal Rebate Program.

-Homeowners may receive up to $3.00 per square foot of water-intensive grass turf removed and replaced by water conserving landscaping options (varies by district).
+Homeowners may receive up to $3.00 per square foot of water-intensive grass turf removed and replaced by water conserving landscaping options such as artificial turf, decomposed granite, or decorative natural stone (varies by district).
 These rebate programs can be a fantastic way to help homeowners pay for their landscape projects but there are some restrictions and eligibility requirements to consider before starting your project.

 NOTE: Rebate programs are normally given and annual budget and only available to residents while funds last.
 Requirements and rebate amounts will vary depending on water district.
 Rebate programs may be canceled at any time, so please check with your local water district.
 All below information was accurate at the time of article, but may have changed.
 Please check specifics for your particular municipality.

 The first and most important step is to visit www.socalwatersmart.com to familiarize yourself with the rebate process and to ensure your property and municipality is included in the turf removal rebate program.